jlmichaud/100-days-of-code/log.md

 **Link to work:**

+### Day 5: January 8, 2021

+**Today's Progress:** Finished up to lesson #19 in ES6 section of freeCodeCamp JavaScript certification.
+Mostly destructuring from objects and arrays.

+**Thoughts:** I'm feeling a bit bored.
+I know I need to work on small projects (not just problem sets on freeCodeCamp) in order to make things more interesting and keep myself motivated.
+I did follow along with the 3rd project in Wes Bos' #JavaScript30 series but didn't feel like I would have been able to code it myself, so definitely not counting that as part of my 1-hour of coding today.
+I think tomorrow I will try to code the project before watching the solution.
+I know it will give me a more solid understanding of how to make code do what I need it to do even if the code I come up with is a bit of a mess.

 ### Day 4: January 7, 2021

 **Today's Progress:** Completed JavaScript Basics section in freeCodeCamp course + up to lesson #4 in the section on ES6.